zUkrainak47/Genshin-Simulator/README.md

 I've got you covered!
 Hop on and spend any amount of pulls on any banner that's ever existed (yes, even the Keqing banner)
 ## Using `Wish Simulator`
 As stated above, this part of the project is still WIP, however I'm actively working on it. \
-By using Wish Simulator, you may
+Using Wish Simulator allows you to
 - Do virtually any amount of pulls on ~~any banner~~ a currently hardcoded character banner
-- Check your wish history!
+- Check your wish history
 - Check your inventory containing every character's constellations and weapon refinements
-- Make a "5-stars VS Pity" graph based on your results
+- Make a "5-stars VS Pity" graph based on your results All of these results are backed up using files so you don't have to worry about your data getting lost!